FiveYellowMice/curly-turtle/README.md

 For example, if you run with command `curly-turtle --baseurl /google/IQXuB6IbPUg9ca4O`, you can only access Curly Turtle with address `http://you-server-ip:8081/google/IQXuB6IbPUg9ca4O/`.

 **Note: As currently Curly Turtle does not support HTTPS connections, such kind of disguise will not prevent sniffers get your path.
-Anyway, use a reverse proxy as said below.**
+Anyway, use a reverse proxy as said above.**

 ## License